suprakashbh/microservices/README.md

 				<version>1.0.0.RELEASE</version>
 			</dependency> `

-			< TO DO >
 1.2 Severs :
 Developed and configure this Infrastructure servers by using Spring Cloud and Netflix OSS is super easy.

 	Eureka Server :
 		To create a Eureka Server Spring boot application just create a class like this below :
 			`
 			@SpringBootApplication
 			@EnableEurekaServer